Skip to content

 The Gobbins Visitor Centre

-Your unforgettable experience at the Gobbins begins at its visitor centre where you’ll meet your tour guide.
-At the centre itself, it hosts a brilliant interactive exhibition that explores the interesting history of the Gobbins cliff path.
-While also giving you an insight into it flora and fauna and how the new and improved path was brought to life.
+Your unforgettable experience at the Gobbins begins at its visitor centre, where you’ll meet your tour guide.
+The centre hosts a brilliant interactive exhibition that explores the interesting history of the Gobbins cliff path while also giving you an insight into its flora and fauna and how the new and improved path was brought to life.

-The Gobbins has become one of Northern Ireland’s best kept hidden gems that you can now truly experience its authenticity for yourself.
+The Gobbins has become one of Northern Ireland’s best-kept hidden gems, and you can now truly experience its authenticity for yourself.

 Gobbins Biodiversity

-It’s home to Northern Ireland’s only colony of Puffins where they come to lay their eggs.
-During the rebirth of the cliff path, careful consideration was taken in mind, so that it wouldn’t impact on the local birdlife there.
+It’s home to Northern Ireland’s only colony of Puffins, where they come to lay their eggs.
+During the cliff path’s rebirth, careful consideration was given to ensuring it wouldn’t impact the local birdlife.

-The Gobbins is also a landscape of outstanding historical, aesthetic and cultural value.
-It’s one of the most breathtakingly beautiful experiences you’ll find in Northern Ireland.
+The Gobbins is also a landscape of outstanding historical, aesthetic, and cultural value.
+It’s one of the most breathtakingly beautiful experiences in Northern Ireland.

 The Gobbins